convoo/webrtc-stream/README.md

 # webrtc-stream

-An element providing a starting point for your own reusable Polymer elements.
+An element providing access to a user's getUserMedia stream.

+View the demo at https://convoo.github.io/webrtc-stream/

 ## Dependencies